The Maple Ridge Lapidary Club puts on a Rock and Gem Show at Pitt Meadows Heritage Hall on Harris Road each year on the last weekend in February.

 At the Maple Ridge Rock and Gem Show you can expect to see a good number of lapidaries, rock collectors, artists and other folk who love rocks.

-At Pitt Meadows Heritage Hall, on the ground floor, there are usually up to half a dozen vendor tables and a canteen where you can buy food.
-Upstairs there are up to about 20 or so other vendors, displays and tables with stone and gem cutters demonstrating their skills.
-There is also a silent auction, a raffle and hourly door prizes.
+There are usually more than twenty vendor tables and a canteen where you can buy food.
+The show also features displays and tables with stone and gem cutters demonstrating their skills.
+There is also a silent auction, a raffle and hourly door prizes most years.

 The Maple Ridge Rock and Gem Show is an interesting event, even if you aren’t a lapidary or avid collector of rocks and gems.
 If you’re in the Maple Ridge or Pitt Meadows area, it can be worth checking out.